 West Center Faculty and Research Activities

-At this time, the West Center Faculty consists of the following faculty members from the Department of Chemistry & Biochemistry who are interested in the application of computational methods to chemical and/or biological problems.
+At this time, the West Center Faculty consists of the following faculty members from the Department of Chemistry & Biochemistry and the Department of Pharmaceutical Sciences who are interested in the application of computational methods to chemical and/or biological problems.
 More detailed information about each faculty member's background and research activities is available through the links below.

 - Dr. Preston Moore - West Center Director

 - Dr. Randy Zauhar

 - Dr. Zhijun Li